Kaidorix/ModPE-Terrain-Extractor/README.md

 ModPE script for extracting fragments of minecraft PE worlds.
 > [!Warning]
 > The script is not optimized and may cause heating and global slowdown of the device.
+> The script does not save rotations, states and block contents.
+(You can add it yourself)

 > [!Tip]
 > It is recommended to extract the selected fragment in parts.